 MORE SUSTAINABLE COTTON

-Conventional cotton growing often requires large quantities of pesticides, herbicide and fertilizers, which can have a negative impact on the environment.
-In addition, cotton needs a lot water to grow, which is an increasingly scarce natural resource in many cotton-producing regions.
-In order to improve the environmental profile of cotton, Esprit became a member of the Better Cotton Initiative (BCI) in February 2016.
-BCI is a non-profit organization that takes a holistic approach to sustainable cotton production by training farmers on how to best manage the environmental, social and economic aspects of cotton production.
+Conventional cotton growing methods often require large quantities of pesticides, herbicides and fertilizers.
+These can have negative impacts on the environment.
+In addition, cotton needs a lot of water to grow, which is an increasingly scarce natural resource in many cotton-producing regions.
+In order to improve the environmental profile of cotton, Esprit became a member of the Better Cotton Initiative in February 2016.
+The Better Cotton Initiative is a non-profit organization that takes a holistic approach to sustainable cotton production.
+The initiative trains farmers on how to best manage the environmental, social and economic aspects of cotton production.
 It supports the people who grow cotton to implement more environmentally-friendly cultivation methods that also help farmers reduce costs and increases profits.

-Cellulosic materials, such as viscose, rayon and lyocell are manufactured artificial fibers, as opposed to natural fibers like cotton, or synthetic fibers like polyester.
+Cellulosic materials, such as viscose, rayon and lyocell are manufactured artificial fiber, as opposed to natural fibers like cotton.
 The raw material is derived from natural sources of cellulose, often trees.
-In order to responsibly source these fabrics, the cellulose needs to come from properly managed forests, as opposed to endangered or old-growth forests, and the chemical processes should be as efficient as possible, aiming for a closed-loop system.
+In comparison to synthetic fibers, such as polyester, are cellulose fibers bio-degradable.
+In order to responsibly source these fabrics, the cellulose needs to come from properly managed forests, as opposed to endangered or old-growth forests.
+Additionally, the chemical processes should be as efficient as possible, aiming for a closed-loop system.
 We partnered with the environmental non-profit organization CanopyStyle in September of 2015 to ensure that our cellulose fabrics do not come from at-risk forests.
 We support a future that does not exploit ancient and endangered forests to create man-made cellulosic fabric.
 For more information, please see Esprit’s Policy on Protecting Forests through Fabric Choices.

 MORE SUSTAINABLE SYNTHETIC LEATHER